2023-24 Student Handbook

 - Academic Progress

 - The status of academic progress is based on your academic performance for each academic year you are enrolled.
-Indered progress toward the completion of your program of study or poor academic performance can affect your Financial Aid eligibility.
+Hindered progress toward the completion of your program of study or poor academic performance can affect your financial aid eligibility.

 Accept your Financial Aid Award Offers